ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to fix options into common configurations that are likely to be useful to large populations of similar applications.

-Conformant implementations of these profiles MUST implement at least the features as specified in the profile and MAY implement additional features or profiles.
+Conformant AS implementations of these profiles MUST implement at least the features as specified in the profile and MAY implement additional features or profiles.
+Conformant client implementations of these profiles MUST implement at least the features as specified, except where a subset of the features allows the protocol to function (such as using polling instead of a push finish method for the Secondary Device profile).

 ## Web-based Redirection